St. Thomas Aquinas and the Immaculate Conception

 question St. Thomas did not pronounce.

-two texts of the saint are often cited.
-In the Summa[42]
+opposition to this interpretation two texts of the saint are often cited.
+In

 he says: The Blessed Virgin did indeed incur original sin, but was cleansed